 NbS can span several sectors, including forestry and agriculture.
-As one NGO respondent noted:
+As Charles Karangwa, Global Head of Nature-based Solutions at IUCN, noted:

 "We see huge opportunities in regenerative and sustainable agriculture.
 When you look at where the supply chain for food is going, in the coming years the market will change such that food produced with high impact on the environment will be criticized in the market system.
 The private sector needs to align to that change in market demand and start investing in regenerative farming and food production systems.
 Supporting sustainable food supply chains touches all the productive sectors, from water systems to how our electricity is produced."